 Are you new to fitness and exercise?
 If so, it can feel EXTREMELY overwhelming to know where to start, right?
 Believe me, I know.

 We all have to start somewhere.
-Even those rock hard gods at the gym who look like they're training for the Avengers started out as total newbs.
+Even those rock hard gym rats who look like they’re training for the Avengers started out as total newbs.

 Let’s normalise it and not feel intimidated and let’s be okay to start out as a beginner.

-But if I could give myself 5 pieces of advice to my younger self, just starting out on her first health and fitness journey all those years ago, here's what I'd tell her, so I didn't have to learn out the hard way.
+But if I could give myself 5 pieces of advice to my younger self, just starting out on her first health and fitness journey all those years ago, I’d tell her to avoid these 5 beginner exercise mistakes, so I didn’t have to learn the hard way.

 #1: You don’t have to do ALL THE THINGS at once

-The worst thing you can do when you're just starting out is getting bogged down in information overload.
+The worst thing you can do when you’re just starting out is to bog yourself down in information overload.

 Listen, nutrition and fitness are whole industries and professions.
-Don't feel like you have to learn everything in one night, do everything perfectly, or limit yourself to super restrictive "rules" for eating.
+Don’t feel like you have to learn everything, do it perfectly, or heavily restrict your eating.

 It’s the fastest way to overwhelm, burn out, and giving up on your fitness goals.